Nevill Smyth: Australia

-After his retirement he emigrated to Australia and farm in Balmoral, Victoria in 1925 with his wife and three children.
-He took to politics in the National Party of Australia and stood unsuccessfully for a Victorian seat in the Australian Senate.
+After his retirement, Smyth and his family migrated to Australia in 1925 to live on a farm at Balmoral, Victoria.
+He took to politics in the Nationalist Party of Australia and stood unsuccessfully for a Victorian casual vacancy in the Australian Senate.
 He died at home in 1941 and was buried in Balmoral Cemetery.

-One of his sons, Dacre Smyth, followed a military career in the Royal Australian Navy rising to commodore.
+One of his sons, Dacre Smyth, followed a military career in the Royal Australian Navy, rising to the rank of commodore.